The Top 5 Best Gaming CPUs Under $500

 There are plenty of good reasons to buy a CPU in this price range.
 You get excellent power, brilliant speed and any program you have will run lightning fast too.
 You’ll never have any problem with bottlenecks if you’re getting CPUs in this kind of price range.

-But there’s also several reasons why you might not want to pay this much for a Processor, particularly if you’re only really going to use it for gaming.
+But there are also several reasons why you might not want to pay this much for a Processor, particularly if you’re only really going to use it for gaming.

 For starters, at this point, diminishing returns starts to kick in with regard to Processors.